 Minnesota has fully supported the seat belt and impaired driving national mobilizations since 2002 and will continue to do so.
 The mobilizations are planned and conducted by a team comprised of all the OTS coordinators working with enforcement projects, OTS' law enforcement liaisons, a member of the State Patrol assigned to federal projects, staff from the Office of Communications, and MnDOT TZD regional representative staff who are responsible for events outside of the metro area.
 The amount of effort and number of personnel hours invested in the mobilizations is enormous, as is the financial commitment.
 Projects most directly related to the mobilizations include our overtime enforcement projects, our liaisons, enforcement recognition programs, the annual Toward Zero Deaths conference with its law enforcement track, traffic officer advanced training, paid and earned media, and the observational study and evaluation projects.
 All of our TZD Safe Roads projects support the mobilizations and crackdowns with publicity.
-In 2014, OTS will have three mobilization events (mid-October, March and Memorial Day) for seat belts, two short and one long events for speed (November, June and the entire month of July) and two crackdowns (December and Labor Day) for impaired driving.
+In 2015, OTS will have two mobilization events (mid-October and Memorial Day) for seat belts, one for distracted driving (April), one long event for speed (nearly all of July) and two crackdowns (December and Labor Day) for impaired driving; all funded enforcement agencies are required to participate in each wave.
 All agencies, regardless of funding status, are encouraged to report activities during these time periods; grant recipient agencies are required to report.
-The seat belt waves use the Click It or Ticket slogan unchanged and the DWI waves use the Drive Sober or Get Pulled Over slogan; both unchanged from the NHTSA ones.
+The seat belt waves use the Click It or Ticket slogan and the DWI waves use the Drive Sober or Get Pulled Over slogan; both unchanged from the NHTSA designs.